-- Hard water may damage the skin barrier, which causes the skin to become dry and irritated.
+Hard water may damage the skin barrier, which can cause your skin to become dry and irritated.

 When water contains high levels of calcium and magnesium, it’s described as hard water.
 This can occur as water filters through underground limestone, gypsum, or chalk.
 The local water supply in some communities is hard.